(Stock Image)

 white pgs 1041010001

-origin and 1st app Elektra by Frank Miller; COMIC BOOK IMPACT rating of 9 (CBI)
+1st appearance of Elektra (w/ origin) by Frank Miller; COMIC BOOK IMPACT rating of 9 (CBI)

+Daredevil #168 is one of the most legendary books of the Bronze Age, with the first appearance of Elektra marking a massive change for the long-running title.
 For those comic book fans who were around when Frank Miller took the reins of the Daredevil series, it is remembered as a moment in the industry that was a certifiable game changer.
-Miller, previous to his run on DD, had been honing his craft as a bullpen artist for Marvel, doing spot work on a variety of titles, but once he became the main artist for the sagging Daredevil, he came into his own, and changed the landscape of comics forever.
+Miller had previously been honing his craft as a bullpen artist for Marvel.
+After doing spot work on a variety of titles, he quickly came into his own as the main artist for the sagging Daredevil.
+From there, Miller took over the scripting and changed the landscape of comics forever.
+The introduction of Elektra also proved that Miller's ambitions didn't end with a brutal depiction of crimefighting.
+Instead, this issue marked the beginning of one of Comicdom's greatest romances.
+(That's despite the unceremonial start of Elektra being misspelled as "Elecktra" on the cover.)

 Artists Information